 • Complete a diver rescue assessment.

 • Complete the dive skills workshop and assessment.

 • Complete divemaster-conducted programs workshops.

 • Meet the professionalism criteria.

-At time of certification, verify the candidate has:
+At time of certification the candidate must verify that he/she has:

 • Logged at least 60 scuba dives including experience in night diving, deep diving and underwater navigation.